SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```

 There are three Helm chart variants available from the repo with default small-size configurations:
-1.	`pubsubplus-dev` - minimum footprint PubSub+ for Developers (Standalone)
+1.	`pubsubplus-dev` - minimum footprint PubSub+ EBS for Developers (Standalone)
-2.	`pubsubplus` - PubSub+ Standalone, supporting 100 connections
+2.	`pubsubplus` - PubSub+ EBS Standalone, supporting 100 connections
-3.	`pubsubplus-ha` - PubSub+ HA, supporting 100 connections
+3.	`pubsubplus-ha` - PubSub+ EBS HA, supporting 100 connections

-Customization options are described in the [PubSub+ Helm Chart](/pubsubplus/README.md#configuration) reference.
+Customization options are described in the [PubSub+ EBS Helm Chart](/pubsubplus/README.md#configuration) reference.

-Also, refer to the [quick start](/README.md) for additional deployment details.
+Also, refer to the [quick start guide](/README.md) for additional deployment details.

 **More customization options**

-If more customization than just using Helm parameters is required, it is possible to create your own fork so templates can be edited:
+If more customization than just using Helm parameters is required, you can create your own fork so templates can be edited:
 ```bash
 # This creates a local directory from the published templates
 helm fetch solacecharts/pubsubplus --untar